 Skopje’s Old Bazaar: A Living Museum

-The Old Bazaar in Skopje, one of the largest bazaars in the Balkans, is more than a market; it’s a journey through centuries of history and culture.
+The Old Bazaar in Skopje, one of the largest bazaars in the Balkans, is more than a market: it’s a journey through centuries of history and culture.
 We spent a lot of time wandering its narrow cobblestone streets which are alive with daily life.
-The mix of Ottoman and Byzantine is visible in the mosques, ancient hammams, and intricately decorated shops that sell everything from traditional crafts to modern goods.
+The mix of Ottoman and Byzantine is visible in the mosques, ancient hammams and intricately decorated shops that sell everything from traditional crafts to modern goods.

 The history of Skopje’s Old Bazaar goes back over seven centuries making it one of the most important and longest standing cultural landmarks in the region.
 Established during the Ottoman Empire the bazaar was a commercial and social hub where merchants from all over the Balkans and beyond would gather to exchange goods, ideas and traditions.
 Throughout its long history the bazaar has seen periods of prosperity, earthquakes and reconstruction but has always been at the heart of Skopje’s identity.
 The mosques, including the Mustapha Pasha Mosque and hammams like the Daut Pasha Hammam are a reminder of the Ottoman legacy that shaped the city’s architecture and culture.